geerteltink/geert.elt.ink/src/content/notes/2015-06-04-symfony-shibboleth-login-the-easy-way.md

 ---
-title: 'Symfony 2.6 Shibboleth Login - The Easy Way'
+title: "Symfony 2.6 Shibboleth Login - The Easy Way"
-description: 'Since Symfony 2.6 Shibboleth logins can be added easily with the remote_user security option.'
+description: "Since Symfony 2.6 Shibboleth logins can be added easily with the remote_user security option."
-slug: symfony-2-6-shibboleth-login-the-easy-way
+slug: "symfony-2-6-shibboleth-login-the-easy-way"
-pubDate: 2015-06-04
+pubDate: "2015-06-04"
 tags:
-  - Symfony
+  - "symfony"
-  - Shibboleth
+  - "shibboleth"
-  - security
+  - "security"
 ---

 There was a time we had to write complicated-hard-to-maintain Shibboleth bundles to get it working with Symfony.
 I did as well back in the Symfony 2.4 days.
 Fortunately since Symfony 2.6 there is a new security firewall option called [remote_user](http://symfony.com/doc/current/cookbook/security/pre_authenticated.html#remote-user-based-authentication).
 The REMOTE_USER variable passed by the http server is actually a [standard](https://www.ietf.org/rfc/rfc3875).